bhogend1/sic1/README.md

 ```
 * Write a program that exports the coefficients and standard errors from an OLS and a fixed-effects regression to Excel.
 The user should be able to specify one dependent variable, one independent variable, and one group identifier.
 * Rewrite the program.
 It should bootstrap the difference between the OLS and the fixed-effects regression coefficient, and export the coefficient and bootstrap standard error of the difference to Excel.
 Do this by embedding the program into another program.

+### Solutions
+Solutions are available [here](https://github.com/bhogend1/sic1/blob/master/session_3_solutions.do).
+Other solutions may also be possible.